dennisss/dacha/pkg/cnc/machines/makera_carvera/index.md

 - USB-C female poart (labeled `USB-UART`)
     - Normally routed to the machine back panel USB-C port
     - On the board, linked to an FTDI 232RL USB-to-Serial IC and then to the main processor
+        - 128 byte buffer from the USB host to the UART
+            - So ideally gcode lines stay below 128 bytes in length.
+        - 256 byte
+            - So gcode responses should be less that 256 bytes in length.
     - FTDI chip supports up to a 3MHz baud rate. (divides a 48Mhz reference clock)
 - X,Y,Z axes
     - Main processor connected to external motor drivers via 2 x 74HCT245 logic transceiver ICs